volodymyrprokopyuk/blog/posts/0001-state-manipulation-vs-value-calculation-in-programming.md

 The entity state is represented in the program as some objects in memory.
 In order to change the entity state it is necessary to change this objects in memory.
-This can be done be entity itself or by other entities in the program.
+This can be done by entity itself or by other entities in the program.
 So the entity has **shared mutable state** that changes over time as program executes.
 The operation of state mutation in programming is called **assignment**.
 The assignment of a value to a variable updates the variable